Course Syllabus

 Homework Policy

 Homework will be assigned on the last class of the week (usually Thursday).
-It will be due, in hardcopy form, on the last class of the following week (usually the next Thursday).
+It will be due at midnight Friday of the following week .
 Homework is meant as an exercise and you are encouraged to consult anyone (students, teaching assistants, me) and anything (notes, books, your own experiments) if it helps you to understand the material.
 However, you may not consult another person's solution to any given problem or solutions from past years.

 Exam Policy

-The midterm exam will be assigned on a Thursday and will be due at the beginning of the next Wednesday class.
-The final exam will be assinged on the last day of classes and due at the end of the finals period.
+The midterm exam will be assigned on a Thursday and will be due at the beginning of the next Thursday class.
+The final exam will be distributed (with a cover sheet) on the last day of classes and is due at the end of the finals period.
 Tests are taken under the Rice Honor Code system.
-You may only consult the textbook, any materials posted on the website, any software used in class, and any notes that you have personally taken.
-You may use a calculator, including programmable calculators.
-The test must be taken during a 3-hour period, with an optional single 30-minute break.

 Students with disabilities